margueriteaya/Safari15-Start-page-ja_jp/Readme.md

 Now follow step 2
 ___
 ## Step 2 - Color Themes:
-*You can choose any color theme you want.
-All of them support Dark/Light mode.*

 ### A) ✨[NEW]✨ Adaptive Color Theme (Like Mica Effect):
 Theme that changes color automatically according to your WALLPAPER and system light/dark theme.
 > Move the contents of the **"Firefox Safari 15 Adaptive"** folder into the chrome folder.